Foreign relations of India: Europe

-Austria–India relations refers to the bilateral ties between Austria and India.
+Austria–India relations refer to the bilateral ties between Austria and India.
 Indo-Austrian relations were established in May 1949 by the first Prime Minister of India Jawaharlal Nehru and the Chancellor of Austria Leopold Figl.
 Historically, Indo-Austrian ties have been particularly strong and India intervened in June 1953 in Austria's favour whilst negotiations were going on with the Soviet Union about the Austrian State Treaty.
 There is a fully functioning Indian embassy in Vienna, Austria's capital, which is concurrently accredited to the United Nations offices in the city.
 Austria is represented in India by its embassy and Trade Commission in New Delhi, India's capital, as well as honorary consulates in Mumbai, Kolkata, Chennai and Goa.

 Indian Prime Minister Narendra Modi and Belarus President Alexander Lukashenko.